cifer-lee/cifer-lee.github.io/content/posts/suricata.md

 Thread vars, Thread modules and Thread module slots:

-In suricata's source code, `ThreadVars` represents a system thread, it also has a thread module slots which is a linked list of `TmModule`, on the other side, `ThreadVars` is wrapped by `Thread`, then all of the `Thread`s are included in `Threads`, meanwhile, `ThreadVars`s are connected to each other in a linked list too.
+In suricata's source code, `ThreadVars` represents a system thread, it also has a thread module slots which is a linked list of `TmModule`, on the other side, `ThreadVars` is wrapped by `Thread`, then the `Threads` represent all of the threads created, meanwhile, `ThreadVars`s are connected to each other in a linked list.

 **Code flow**: